Bakerburgh/bakerburgh.github.io/README.md

+# Where I Left Off

+I was trying to get things working the way they were before, but using Vite, since CRA is deprecated.

+I also wanted to use routing, to make it easier to share a specific application.
+I think [this approach](https://github.com/rafgraph/spa-github-pages) will let routing work with GitHub pages.

+However, they layout isn't quite the same.
+And when I open the app switcher menu, if I click out of the menu, it doesn't automatically close anymore.
+Idk if I'm missing a dependency or something...

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.